-The use of dilators in overcoming vaginismus can be very helpful – they are a tool (no pun intended) to measure success.
+The use of dilators in overcoming vaginismus can be very helpful – they are a tool to measure success.
 However, it is important that the use of dilators is accompanied by a relaxed mind to facilitate the process.
 Without this, you will be trying to force the dilator inside, whilst continuing to think anxiety provoking thoughts.
 It is likely to be a frustrating, and potentially losing battle.

-You cannot overcome vaginismus with the same thinking that is currently creating it because you are generating the same anxious thoughts that you are then desperately trying to fire-fight away.
-It’s like trying to mop the floor whilst the tap is still running.
-Water is cascading out of the sink onto the floor, and although your efforts and energy may go into trying to mop the floor more effectively, the water still keeps pouring.
+You cannot overcome vaginismus with the same thinking that is currently creating it if you are generating the same unhelpful thoughts that you are then desperately trying to fire-fight away.
+It’s like trying to mop the floor whilst the tap is still running: Water is cascading out of the sink onto the floor, and although your efforts and energy may go into trying to mop the floor more effectively, the water still keeps pouring.
 The answer lays in developing the mindset to prevent these problems from starting in the first place by teaching you how to effectively turn off the taps.

 When used effectively, dilators can help you create the belief that your vagina is normal.
 When the belief is there, you will relax.
 When your mind is relaxed, your body will follow.